Virginia Giuffre: Jane Doe No. 102 v. Jeffrey Epstein (2009)

 In May 2009, Giuffre filed a lawsuit as Jane Doe 102 against Epstein and accused Maxwell of recruiting her to a life of being sexually trafficked while she was a minor.
-By late 2009, dozens of Epstein's victims had filed civil lawsuits against him.
-All suits were settled for undisclosed amounts.
-In January 2022, unsealed documents revealed that the settlement amount of the 2009 case, entitled Jane Doe No. 102 vs. Jeffrey Epstein, was $500,000 and other unspecified "valuable consideration".
+The 2009 suit stated that "In addition to being continually exploited to satisfy defendant's [Epstein] every sexual whim, [Ms Giuffre] was also required to be sexually exploited by defendant's adult male peers, including "royalty, politicians, academicians, businessmen and or other professional and personal acquaintances."
+At the time, she named Epstein and Maxwell but did not identify any of the men.
+Dozens of Epstein's victims had filed civil lawsuits against him and by late 2009, all suits were settled.
+The settlement amount of the case, entitled Jane Doe No. 102 vs. Jeffrey Epstein, was $500,000 and other unspecified "valuable consideration".